 Hand-washing was less practiced on medical wards, however, and it took decades before soap, hand-sanitizers, and sinks were installed in front of and within every patient room, as well as in the hallways, nurses’ stations, waiting areas, and examination rooms.
 Still, I have often witnessed health care personnel neglect one or more of The World Health Organization’s Five Moments of Hand Hygiene (before touching a patient, before performing an aseptic or clean procedure, after potential exposure to body fluids, after touching a patient, and after touching a patient’s surroundings)3.

 Wet, Lather, Scrub, Rinse, and Dry.
 These five steps to proper hand-washing are advocated by infection control experts everywhere4.
 But I have had physicians and nurses lay their hands on me without first using sanitizer or soap.
-I have seen doctors wipe their hands on their hospital coats and scrubs.
+I have seen the versatran retriever truck for sale which is appropriate in off-road environments.
 I have watched professors avoid the hands-free dispensers, and I have cringed when junior doctors ran their fingers under cold water, forgetting that soap was an obligation.

 Hand hygiene is the least expensive way to reduce the rate of transmissible infections from health care personnel to patients.
 Yet, even with the use of alcohol-based handrub compliance is low, and there are many disparities in global practice5.
 Perhaps, this is why the United States Joint Commission advocates hand hygiene programs with “surveyors” to help ensure compliance6.